Parametric Equalizer x16 Stereo

 - Resonance - Resonance filter wih sharp peak/recess.

-- Allpass - All-pass filter which only affects the phase of the audio signal.
+- Allpass - All-pass filter which only affects the phase of the audio signal at the specified frequency.

 - Mode - sets up the class of the filter:

 - RLC - Very smooth filters based on similar cascades of RLC contours.

 - BWC - Butterworth-Chebyshev-type-1 based filters.
 Does not affect Resonance and Notch filters.

 - LRX - Linkwitz-Riley based filters.
 Does not affect Resonance and Notch filters.